humaidq/huma.id/content/projects/iglu.md

 We even used tools such as [Adobe XD] for prototyping and usability testing, [Tinkercad] for creating the iglü case which was 3D printed (thanks to Edinburgh Hacklab).
-Other tools used were GIMP, Adobe Lightroom, Photoshop, After Effects, Premiere Pro, and Illustrator, these were used in making graphics, banners, logos, promotional video and other forms of artwork.
+Other tools used were Blender, GIMP, Adobe Lightroom, Photoshop, After Effects, Premiere Pro, and Illustrator, these were used in making graphics, banners, logos, promotional video and other forms of artwork.
 We are lucky to have a group with a diverse range of skills.

 ### 2. Description

 Each project has a its own description, each project will be listed below.

 #### 2.1. iglü server

+![Screenshot of iglü's dashboard, showing a greeting, the outside temperature, the solar battery status, the energy consumption and usage chart, favourite shortcuts, and energy tips](iglu.png)

 This is the core of the smart home system.
 This project contains most of the work done on the project.
 It is a self-contained project which includes: